blessja/JaydenStore/README.md

 # README
-A shopping Cart on build on ruby on rails.
+A shopping Cart build on ruby on rails.